Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Numerical results

+We also plot the off-diagonal spin-orbit coupling elements $(\bar{\beta}_{01}$ and $\bar{\alpha}_{01})$ as purple dashed-dotted lines in Figs.~\ref{FIG4}(a) and ~\ref{FIG4}(b).
+Note that these quantities are often referred to as spin-valley coupling.
+Interestingly, the off-diagonal Dresselhaus coefficient $\bar{\beta}_{01}$ vanishes at the center of the $\lambda \approx 1.57~\text{nm}$ feature.
+Except at this particular wavelength for the Dresselhaus spin-orbit coupling, the off-diagonal spin-orbit coefficients are comparable in size to the diagonal coefficients.

-To illustrate the resonance features at small wavelengths, we plot the Dresselhaus and Rashba coefficients over selected, narrow ranges of $\lambda$ in Figs.~\ref{FIG4}(c) and \ref{FIG4}(d).
-Here we observe a resonance in the Dresselhaus coefficient $\bar{\beta}_{\ell\ell}$ centered at $\lambda = a/2 \approx 0.27~\text{nm}$, where $a$ is the size of the cubic unit cell in Fig.~\ref{FIG2}(a) with an amplitude about twice that of the $\lambda = 1.57~\text{nm}$ resonance.
-This $\lambda$ value corresponds to having a Ge concentration profile that alternates on every other atomic layer, essentially transforming the diamond lattice of Si into a zinc blende lattice.
+To illustrate the features at small wavelengths, we plot the diagonal Dresselhaus and Rashba coefficients over selected, narrow ranges of $\lambda$ in Figs.~\ref{FIG4}(c) and \ref{FIG4}(d).
+Here we observe an enhancement in the Dresselhaus coefficient $\bar{\beta}_{\ell\ell}$ centered at $\lambda = a/2 \approx 0.27~\text{nm}$, where $a$ is the size of the cubic unit cell in Fig.~\ref{FIG2}(a) with an amplitude about twice that of the $\lambda = 1.57~\text{nm}$ peak.
+This $\lambda$ value corresponds to having a Ge concentration profile that alternates on every other atomic layer, essentially transforming the diamond lattice of Si into a zinc-blende lattice.
 In this case, the system can be thought of as a III-V semiconductor with the cation and anion corresponding to different concentrations of Ge.
-Interestingly, we find that the ground and excited valleys have the same sign of $\bar{\beta}_{\ell\ell}$ here, in contrast to the resonance centered at $\lambda \approx 1.57~\text{nm}$.
-We also observe a resonance in the Rashba coefficient $\bar{\alpha}_{\ell\ell}$ near $\lambda = 0.46~\text{nm}$ as shown in Fig.~\ref{FIG4}(d).
-However, note that the magnitude of this resonance peak is still more than an order of magnitude smaller than the $\bar{\beta}_{\ell\ell}$ resonances.
-Indeed, the magnitude of this resonance peak is even smaller than the Dresselhaus coefficients $\bar{\beta}_{\ell\ell}$ shown in Fig.~\ref{FIG3}(a) for the conventional Si/SiGe system at the same electric field strength.
-Finally, we note that these small-$\lambda$ resonances have a much narrower width than the $\bar{\beta}_{\ell\ell}$ resonance at $\lambda = 1.57~\text{nm}$, which has important consequences for practical applications.
+Interestingly, we find that the ground and excited valleys have the same sign of $\bar{\beta}_{\ell\ell}$ here, in contrast to the bump centered at $\lambda \approx 1.57~\text{nm}$.
+We also observe a enhancement in the Rashba coefficient $\bar{\alpha}_{\ell\ell}$ near $\lambda = 0.46~\text{nm}$ as shown in Fig.~\ref{FIG4}(d).
+However, note that the magnitude of this peak is still more than an order of magnitude smaller than the $\bar{\beta}_{\ell\ell}$ peaks.
+Indeed, the magnitude of this peak is even smaller than the Dresselhaus coefficients $\bar{\beta}_{\ell\ell}$ shown in Fig.~\ref{FIG3}(a) for the conventional Si/SiGe system at the same electric field strength.
+Finally, we note that these small-$\lambda$ bumps have a much narrower width than the $\bar{\beta}_{\ell\ell}$ bump at $\lambda = 1.57~\text{nm}$, which has important consequences for practical applications.